Best Paint Sprayer for Furniture

 The Neu Master Kit includes:

-You can adjust the spray patterns from vertical to horizontal to circular to achieve the perfect spray pattern for your project.
-There is also a material control knob to easily dial in the correct settings for your chosen spray pattern.
+You can easily adjust the spray pattern from vertical to horizontal or circular to get just the right effect.
+A material control knob helps you fine-tune the flow for your chosen pattern.

 Pros